nonprofit marketing plan template

 We perform tests to check if your website is mobile-friendly.
 Note that Google sunsetted the mobile usability report in December 2023, and it’s no longer available in Google Search Console, but page speed remains a crucial ranking factor in Google’s algorithm.

-Currently, the most robust resources for evaluating mobile-friendliness are Lighthouse from Chrome and Google’s Page Speed Insights tool.
+The most robust resources for evaluating mobile-friendliness are Lighthouse from Chrome and Google’s Page Speed Insights tool.

 If you are not web technical, you will likely need your web developer or designer to help you implement the results of these tools.